top of page

-Along with her solo career, Lee is a vivid collaborative pianist and chamber musician.
-She has collaborated with many different singers, instrumentalists, and orchestras.
-Her recent Meschter-Lee Violin and Piano duo has performed in several residencies and given outreach concerts and workshops in California and Wisconsin.
-Lee has collaborated with internationally renowned artists, including members of the Madison Symphony Orchestra and the Sheboygan Symphony Orchestra.
-She is enthusiastic about collaborating across various disciplines, not only with musicians but also with other artists.
-Accordingly, she programmed and directed a music-poet-dance concert and brought multi-disciplinary events to her community.
-Her engagement with diverse collaboration brought her to numerous music festivals, including the Aspen Music Festival, the Bowdoin International Music Festival and the Stanford Summer Seminar, where she worked with renowned musicians such as Joaquin Valedepnas, Donald Weilerstein, Hamish Milne, Hung-Kuan Chen, Julian Martin, Anne Epperson, and Virginia Weckstrom.
+Lee is also known for her extensive collaborations with internationally renowned singers and instrumentalists as a vivid collaborative pianist.
+She has performed at prestigious venues and actively engages with underserved communities, sharing her talents and passion for music.
+Lee has collaborated with members of the Madison Symphony Orchestra and the Sheboygan Symphony Orchestra and is enthusiastic about interdisciplinary collaborations with other artists.
+Her commitment to diverse collaboration has led her to participate in numerous music festivals, including the Aspen Music Festival, the Bowdoin International Music Festival, and the Stanford Summer Seminar, working with esteemed musicians such as Joaquin Valedepnas, Donald Weilerstein, Hamish Milne, Hung-Kuan Chen, Julian Martin, Anne Epperson, and Virginia Weckstrom.

-Enthusiastic about community engagement and arts outreach and dedicated to promoting the works of underrepresented and historically and systematically marginalized composers, Lee is the Founder and Artistic Director of the DEIB Festival in Madison, Wisconsin, which acts to facilitate awareness and provide social justice opportunities for the community through a series of events focusing on DEIB (diversity, equity, inclusion, and belonging), leadership, collaboration and community engagement.
-In addition, she is a supporter of bringing high-quality music education and performance to the underrepresented communities and children with disabilities.
-She regularly teaches the piano for communities, and she is currently engaged with student teachers in Love in Music, a non-profit organization for reaching out to young children from underserved communities in need of free opportunities to learn classical instruments through musically trained volunteers using the gift of music as a tool.
-She is also the Chair of Madison Area Music Educators for programs and masterclasses, a non-profit organization for fostering growth and enrichment in the cultural and artistic life of the local community.
+Community engagement and arts outreach hold a special place in Lee's heart.
+She is dedicated to promoting the works of underrepresented and historically marginalized composers.
+She founded and served as the Artistic Director of the DEIB Festival in Madison, Wisconsin, focusing on diversity, equity, inclusion, and belonging, as well as leadership, collaboration, and community engagement.
+Additionally, she actively supports providing high-quality music education and performances to underserved communities and children with disabilities.
+Lee regularly teaches piano for communities and is involved with Love in Music, a non-profit organization that offers free opportunities for young children from underserved communities to learn classical instruments through musically trained volunteers.
+She is also the Chair of Madison Area Music Educators, a non-profit organization fostering growth and enrichment in the local community's cultural and artistic life.

-Lee’s educational influences include training at Walnut Hill School for the Arts and New England Conservatory’s Preparatory School.
-She earned both B.M. in Piano Performance and M.M. degrees in Piano Performance and Pedagogy from the Peabody Institute of the Johns Hopkins University under a Lucy Brown Memorial Piano Scholarship, Lydia and Richard Gillespie Endowed Scholarship and Yeojung Annual Piano Scholarship.
-She also completed a D.M.A. with a full scholarship in Piano Performance and Pedagogy at the University of Wisconsin-Madison and graduated with the Jeanette Ross Award.
-Her major teachers include Yong Hi Moon and Jessica Johnson, who have always been inspirations in her work.
+Lee's educational background includes training at Walnut Hill School for the Arts and New England Conservatory’s Preparatory School.
+She holds a B.M. in Piano Performance and M.M. degrees in Piano Performance and Pedagogy from the Peabody Institute of the Johns Hopkins University, where she was awarded various scholarships.
+She further pursued her studies and earned a D.M.A. in Piano Performance and Pedagogy from the University of Wisconsin-Madison with a full scholarship and the Jeanette Ross Award.

 B.M.
 Piano Performance